 If you already have an AWS account you can skip this step, otherwise follow the official AWS account creation guide.

-The account will only be used to securely access your managed bucket: the bucket and any associated costs for storage and API requests are covered by Narrative.
+The account will only be used to securely access your managed bucket.

 Create the Bucket

 Inside Dataset Manager, click on Sources in the navigation menu on the lefthand side of the page then New Sources.

 The "Managed AWS S3 Bucket" option will be preselected for you.

 Configure your managed bucket.

 - AWS Account ID: the 12 digit AWS account ID that will have access to your bucket.
 If you are having trouble finding this number consult the AWS guide on account identifiers.